-Survey main outcome Policy & governance Applied research & technology transfer Collaboration Financing Responders answer Are bioeconomy policies on EU, national and regional level well- coordinated with one another?
+Survey main outcome

+Policy & governance Applied research & technology transfer Collaboration Financing

+Responders answer Are bioeconomy policies on EU, national and regional level well-coordinated with one another?
 Is applied R&D and technology transfer sufficiently well developed in the EU to allow deployment of bioeconomy innovations?
 Does collaboration between different sectors and along new value chains work sufficiently well in the EU bioeconomy?
 Are sources of financing adequate to the needs of bioeconomy in the EU/your Country/your field of expertise?

+Yes 3% 8% 10% 11%

+To some extent 48% 59% 49% 41%

-No - Tell us more, go to Topic 33% 26% 31% 35% Don't know/Not relevant to me 15% 7% 11% 13% Total number of responders 155 155 144 144
+No - Tell us more, go to Topic 33% 26% 31% 35%

+Don't know/Not relevant to me 15% 7% 11% 13%

+Total number of responders 155 155 144 144